Marcus Junius Brutus: Liberatores civil war

 Ides of March coin minted by Brutus in 43–42 BC.
 The daggers and pileus celebrate the assassination of Julius Caesar.

 Preparations in the East

-The senate assigned Brutus to Crete (and Cassius to Cyrene) in early August, both small and insignificant provinces with few troops.
+The senate assigned Brutus to Crete and Cassius to Cyrene in early August; both were small and insignificant provinces with few troops.
 Later in the month, Brutus left Italy for the east.
 He was acclaimed in Greece by the younger Romans there and recruited many supporters from the young Roman aristocrats being educated in Athens.
 He discussed with the governor of Macedonia handing the province over to him; while Antony in Rome allocated the province to his brother Gaius, Brutus travelled north with an army to Macedonia, buoyed by funds collected by two outgoing quaestores at the end of the year.